Association of Graduate Programs in Ministry (AGPIM)

 IPS participated in the Lilly Endowment, Inc. Sustaining Pastoral Excellence program in a partnership initiative with the Archdiocese of Chicago and with the assistance of a $2 million grant from Lilly.
 Begun in 2004, the Sustaining Pastoral Excellence program has established projects to enable ministers of many Christian traditions to create environments for ongoing biblical study, theological reflection and spiritual renewal, as well as for developing sustained friendships and mutual support opportunities.
 The three- to five-year awards ranged from $616,094 to $2 million.
 Grant awards for all 63 original projects in the program totaled $84 million.

-This grant program is called INSPIRE (Identify, Nurture and Sustain Pastoral Imagination with Resources for Excellence).
-It focuses on pastoral leadership teams in selected Archdiocese of Chicago parishes.
-In its first five years, INSPIRE launched a process that identifies and serves effective pastoral leadership teams.
+This grant program was called INSPIRE (Identify, Nurture and Sustain Pastoral Imagination with Resources for Excellence).
+It focused on pastoral leadership teams in selected Archdiocese of Chicago parishes.
+In its first five years, INSPIRE launched a process that identified and served effective pastoral leadership teams.
 While nurturing and sustaining these teams' pastoral excellence, INSPIRE provided financial, learning, and consultant resources to grow their effectiveness as collaborative pastoral leaders.
-INSPIRE parishes are uniquely mission driven and vital communities of faith, service, and witness.
+INSPIRE parishes were uniquely mission driven and vital communities of faith, service, and witness.

 In 2008, INSPIRE was awarded a second grant from the Lilly Endowment, supported by equal contributions from Loyola University Chicago and the Archdiocese of Chicago.
-A $2 million program is now in place to build sustained practice and services within and between each partnership institution.
-During 2009 to 2012, the project will grow the capacity of both institutions to serve collaborative expressions of pastoral excellence in the Archdiocese of Chicago and beyond.
+A $2 million program was in place to build sustained practice and services within and between each partnership institution.
+During 2009 to 2013, the project grew the capacity of both institutions to serve collaborative expressions of pastoral excellence in the Archdiocese of Chicago and beyond.

 Adult Spiritual Renewal & Empowerment